DHTMLX/docs-spreadsheet/docs/localization.md

 # Localization

-You can localize labels in the interface of DHTMLX Spreadsheet and present it in any necessary language.
-You just need to provide localized strings for labels and apply your locale to the component.
+You can localize the labels in the DHTMLX Spreadsheet interface and present the interface in any language.
+To do this, provide localized strings for the labels and apply your locale to the component.

 <iframe src="https://snippet.dhtmlx.com/yn5hyyim?mode=mobile" frameborder="0" class="snippet_iframe" width="100%" height="400"></iframe>